EMart86/EMStore/README.md

     //..
     store.entries?.onValueChanged { _ in
-        //... update thee table- or collectionview .. or what ever you want to do with the content }
+        //... update the table- or collectionview .. or what ever you want to do with the content }
 }
 ```